wangkekekexili/Merkle-B-Tree/README.md

 Merkle B Tree
 ==============

-A quite BAD implementation of Merkle B Tree.
+An implementation of Merkle B Tree, which is a combination of B+ Tree and Merkle Hash Tree.